apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>syncProgress specifies whether to sync the backup progress and its interval seconds.</p>
+<p>Determines if the backup progress should be synchronized and the interval
+for synchronization in seconds.</p>
 </td>
 </tr>
 </tbody>